Eshanatnight/dotfiles/Windows/Readme.md

 }
 ```

-To use CMake and vcpkg in Manifest Mode.
+> *vscode only*: To use CMake and vcpkg in Manifest Mode.
 Add the following to the vscode `settings.json` file.

 `filename: .vscode/settings.json`
 ```json